 Choose among loosely-focused wine subscriptions — These are best for discovering new wines

 By wine color or style:

-Sometimes the “red wine only” version of a wine club means two of the exact same red wine.
+Sometimes the “red wine only” version of a wine club means receiving more than one of the exact same red wine.
 Read the fine print to verify whether you’re getting the same or different wines in each shipment.

 Our Top Pick for Red Wine Clubs: Plonk Wine Club

 Natural, Organic, Vegan, and Sulfite-free wine subscriptions exist, but we rarely recommend them.
 Our additional guidance for these wine subscriptions: not all of their claims are accurate — the most heavily marketed organic/natural wine subscriptions exaggerate and mislead the most.
 For all of your needs in the "healthy wine" department, we recommend the subscriptions offered by Organic Wine Exchange (OWE).
 OWE is a small family business that values transparency, so they tell you which wines they’ve shipped, offer low prices, and will personalize your wine subscription to your needs.

 You can also get very specific — These are best for finding more of what you love

 - The Pinot Noir Series offers only California Pinot

 - The Aged Cabernet Series offers library wines mostly from Napa and Sonoma, aged 7-12 years, and ready to drink now